What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 She was very specific about that night.

-which is that I don't sweat um or I didn't sweat at the time, and that was oh she yes, I didn't sweat at the time because I um had suffered what I would describe as an overdose of adrenaline in the Falklands War when I was shot at.
+I didn't sweat at the time because I had suffered what I would describe as an overdose of adrenaline in the Falklands War when I was shot at.

-Do you remember dancing at Trump?
+Do you remember dancing at Tramp?

 No.

-You know that you were at home with the children.
+You know that you were at home with the children?

 Was it a memorable night?

-On that particular day that that that um uh uh we now understand is the date, which is the 10th of March.
+On that particular day that we now understand is the date, which is the 10th of March, I was at home.

-Uh I was with the children.
+I was with the children.

 Why would you remember that so specifically?